RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 Syntax:
 Config ExternalRoutine(How, NameType, Name, Environment, Arguments, Streams, Traps)
 where:
-How is one of ‘FUNCTION’ or ‘SUBROUTINE’ and indicates how the external routine is to be invoked.
+How is one of 'FUNCTION' or 'SUBROUTINE' and indicates how the external routine is to be invoked.

 NameType is a specification of whether the name was provided as a symbol or as a string literal.